 |Latin American nations say there may not be another summit unless the US overcomes its objections to Cuba [AFP]|

-Seeking to woo a region whose trade could help create US jobs, Obama has instead had a bruising time at the two-day hemispheric gathering attended by more than 30 heads of state in historic Cartagena.
+Seeking on Sunday to woo a region whose trade could help create US jobs, Obama has instead had a bruising time at the two-day hemispheric gathering in Colombia attended by more than 30 heads of state.

 Brazil and others bashed Obama over monetary expansionism and he has been on the defensive over calls to legalize drugs.

-The disagreements came as 16 US security personnel were caught in an embarrassing prostitution scandal at the summit.
+The disagreements came as 16 US security personnel were caught in an embarrassing prostitution scandal at the summit in historic Cartagena.

 The incident is a major blow to the prestige of the service and turned into an unexpected talking point at the meeting.

 For the first time, conservative US-allied nations like Colombia are throwing their weight behind the traditional demand of leftist governments that Cuba be in the next meeting of the Organisation of American States (OAS).

 Diplomats said the dispute could block the final declaration planned for Sunday at the closing of the meeting, and originally intended as a hemispheric show of unity.

 “The isolation, the embargo, the indifference, looking the other way, have been ineffective,” Juan Manuel Santos, the summit host and Colombian president, said of the Cuba issue.